vincent2704/dungeon-masters-tracker/README.md

 game itself instead of counting initiative order etc.

 ## TO DO LIST

+Highest priority stuff is listed and tracked [here](https://github.com/users/vincent2704/projects/3/views/1).
+The below list will be gradually removed.

 1. Battle tracking
     * Modifying actors' HP before the battle
     * Editing condition duration mid-fight